AlbertoChar/Best-Buy/README.md

 2. Run the program:

-bash
-Copy code
-python main.py
+- python main.py
-Follow the on-screen prompts to interact with the Best Buy store.
+- Follow the on-screen prompts to interact with the Best Buy store.
-Product Types
+- Product Types

 Regular Products: Products with a name, price, quantity, and optional promotions.
 Non-Stocked Products: Products with a fixed price and zero quantity, used for items that don't require stock tracking.